KeystrokeCascade/space-game/README.md

-# space-game
+# Space Game
- A simple top down galaga-clone made for school
+A simple top down galaga-clone made for school.
+Aside from the power-ups which were done last minute I think it came out rather well, though a bit generic so don't expect anything mind-blowing.